naivary/objst/README.md

 2. GET /objst/read/{id}: Read the payload of the object
 3. DELETE /objst/{id}: Delete the object
 4. POST /objst/upload: Upload a file to the object storage

+### Examples

+Some examples are being provided in the [exmples](./examples) directory.
+Use these as a starting point and tailor the behavior to your liking and needed requirements.